filecoin-project/filecoin-storage-providers-market/README.md

 # Filecoin Storage Providers Market

-A dashboard that provides visibility into the Filecoin market between Storage Clients and Storage Providers (SPs).
+A dashboard that provides visibility into the Filecoin market between Storage Clients and Storage Providers.

 This is an [Observable Framework](https://observablehq.com/framework) app.
 To start the local preview server, run: